 Women and Labor Project: Mollie West

-The online exhibit is the first part of the Women and Labor multi-phase collaborative project through the Women and Leadership Archives, Loyola University Chicago.
-Additional potential phases include oral histories of Chicago women labor leaders; collaborations with local high schools; and class projects through Loyola University Chicago.
+The digital exhibit is the first part of the Women and Labor multi-phase collaborative project through the Women and Leadership Archives, Loyola University Chicago.
+Additional potential phases include oral histories of Chicago women labor leaders, collaborations with local high schools, and class projects through Loyola University Chicago.

 On October 26, 2016, the WLA held a program to celebrate the opening of the digital exhibit and to share details on the process of completing the project.
 The program aired on CAN TV and can be viewed here!

 For more information contact the Women and Leadership Archives, Loyola University Chicago at WLARCHIVES@luc.edu or 773-508-8837